dennisja/yummy-recipes-react/README.md

 This is the yummy recipes react implementation.
 It consumes the yummy-recipes-api

 ## Installation and Running
-You first need to have the yummy-recipe-api installed See installation details [here](https://github.com/dennisja/yummy-recipes-api)
+You first need to have the yummy-recipe-api installed.
+See installation details [here](https://github.com/dennisja/yummy-recipes-api)
 ### Clone the repository
 ```